Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Approach

 where $s(P_i, P_j)$ is the cosine similarity of answer distributions $P_i$ and $P_j$, and $\tau$ is the hyperparameter temperature.

-\emph{Local Contrastive Loss (CR-L).} Instead of calculating similarity based on the whole answer distributions, there is another alternative choice which only focuses on probabilities of ground-truth answers.
+\emph{Local Contrastive Loss (CR-L).} Instead of calculating similarity based on the whole answer distributions, there is another alternative choice that only focuses on probabilities of ground-truth answers.
 Thus, the CR-L loss is:

 where $m$ is the answer index of ground-truth answer with the highest target score, and $\tilde{P}_*(\cdot)$ is the answer probabilities after sigmoid activation function (\ie, $\tilde{P}_*(\cdot) = \sigma(P_*(\cdot))$).
 In addition, we add $\tilde{P}_n^i(m)$ as weights which helps models to focus more on hard negative samples with larger $\tilde{P}_n^i(m)$.